gchwalik/pawsitive/frontend/README.md

 Prior to merging your branch commits in you'll want to make sure linting is passing with `make lint`, tests are running with `make test` (which isn't implemented yet, but will be soon).

-### Passing the pipeline

-PRs require that the pipeline passes green to merge to main.
-This requires: a successful build, successful linting, and passing tests.

-Prior to merging your branch commits in you'll want to make sure linting is passing with `make lint`, tests are running with `make test` (which isn't implemented yet, but will be soon).

 #### Linting

 Linting is validating that your code is formatted well, but doesn't make changes.
 Formatting actually formats your code to standard styling.